OliverKozul/MediaRec/README.md

 ### Enrichment

 To provide the model with a broader context of user preferences beyond movie genres, I utilized TMDB's generous developer API to fetch movie descriptions, actors and directors.
-Additionally, movie posters were also saved to visually improve the user experience in the final web application.
+Additionally, movie posters were saved to visually improve the user experience in the final web application.

 ### Preprocessing

-Having gathered all the necessary data, I proceeded by cleaning and preprocessing the dataset.
+Having gathered all the necessary data, I proceeded with dataset cleaning and preprocessing.
 Each movie entry in the dataset listed many genres and actors, yet limiting both categories to the top three values proved to be sufficient while reducing noise.
-Even after removing stop words, including movie descriptions undermined performance during training and testing due to which they were removed as an input feature.
+Even after removing stop words, including movie descriptions undermined performance during training and testing due to which they were removed from the set of input features.

 ## Training

 Upon completion of data preprocessing, the movie and the rating dataset were merged by the movie IDs, thus obtaining the final dataset used in model training.
 Before settling for a XGBoost regression model, I initially experimented with random forest regressors and a deep learning approach.

-As the neural network was too computationally intense and did not provide substantial benefit, thus it was not a viable solution.
+As the neural network was too computationally intense and did not provide substantial benefit, it was not a viable solution.
 Random forest produced slightly worse results while increasing training times compared to XGBoost, making XGBoost the obvious choice for this project.

 The goal of the model was to minimize errors when predicting user ratings given the previously mentioned features.